KishorePujari/UHI_Innovation_challenge_1_OracleCerner_Final_submission/README.md

-Please refer ABDM Hackathon Documentation - Challenge 1.docx for all the documentation
+Please refer "ABDM Hackathon Documentation - Challenge 1.docx" for all the documentation